-Occlusion cameras address disocclusion errors.
+Occlusion cameras were designed to address disocclusion errors.
 Given a reference view and a 3-D scene, an occlusion camera builds a single-layer image that stores not only samples visible from the reference viewpoint, but also samples visible from nearby points.
 In addition to the single-pole occlusion camera (SPOC) discussed earlier, other occlusion cameras include the depth discontinuity occlusion camera (DDOC) [PA06] and the epipolar occlusion camera (EOC) [RP08].
-Whereas the SPOC specifies the 3-D distortion of the reference view rays analytically, the DDOC specifies the distortion through a map.
+The DDOC specifies the distortion through a map.
 The added flexibility comes at the cost of increased construction times.
 The EOC captures all samples visible as the viewpoint translates between two given points.
 The EOC effectively generalizes the viewpoint of a planar pinhole camera to a viewsegment.
 However, the EOC only supports translation along a single direction.